-- Right-click and click Scan for Video Streaming Gateways.
-The BVMS Scan Wizard dialog box is displayed. - 2.
-Select the required VSG devices, select the desired VRM pool and click Assign to assign them to the VRM pool. - 3.
-Click Next >>. - The Authenticate Devices dialog box of the wizard is displayed.
+Right-click and click Scan for Video Streaming Gateways.

+- Select the required VSG devices, select the desired VRM pool and click Assign to assign them to the VRM pool. - 3.
+Click Next >>.
-4. Type in the password for each device that is protected by a password.

 Password check is performed automatically, when you do not enter a further character in the password field for a few seconds or you click outside the password field.

 If the passwords of all devices are identical, you can enter it in the first Password field.
-Then right-click this field and click Copy cell to column.